Flag of Liberia: Construction

 Keep the length 110 units and width as 209 units.
 The canton's each side is 50 units, the circumscribed square of the 5-point star has all sides 30 units and its center is 25 units from the left and upper edge of the flag of the canton/flag.

 Other flags

 County flags

 Liberia is subdivided into 15 counties, each of which is entitled to its own flag.
 Each county flag bears the national flag of Liberia in the canton.
-The county flags are flown at regional offices and together encircling the national flag of Liberia at the Presidential Palace.
+The county flags are flown at regional offices and together encircling the national flag of Liberia at the Executive Mansion.

-The flags were introduced in 1965 by William Tubman for the purpose of promoting the counties as meaningful entities.
+The flags of the then nine counties were introduced on 29 November 1965 under President William Tubman for the purpose of promoting the counties as meaningful entities.
 Their design was inspired by Liberia's quilting tradition.

-The flags have been the subject of widespread ridicule by members of online vexillology communities on social media platforms such as Reddit and Facebook.
+The flags (particularly River Gee County) have been the subject of widespread ridicule by members of online vexillology communities on social media platforms such as Reddit and Facebook.
 However, vexillologist Steven A. Knowlton argues that these discussions demonstrate a lack of understanding of the political and cultural context of the flags and of the material construction of flags from textiles as opposed to digital creation.